ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Experiments

 In Table \ref{table:losscompare}, we first explore the angular margin setting for ArcFace on the CASIA dataset with ResNet50.
-The best margin observed in our experiments was $0.5$.
-Using the proposed combined margin framework in Eq. \ref{eq:combineloss}, it is easier to set the margin of SphereFace and CosFace which we found to have optimal performance when setting at $1.35$ and $0.35$, respectively.
+The best margin observed in our experiments is $0.5$.
+Using the proposed combined margin framework in Eq. \ref{eq:combineloss}, it is easier to set the margin of SphereFace and CosFace which we find to have optimal performance when setting at $1.35$ and $0.35$, respectively.
 Our implementations for both SphereFace and CosFace can lead to excellent performance without observing any difficulty in convergence.
 The proposed ArcFace achieves the highest verification accuracy on all three test sets.
-In addition, we performed extensive experiments with the combined margin framework (some of the best performance was observed for CM1 (1, 0.3, 0.2) and CM2 (0.9, 0.4, 0.15)) guided by the target logit curves in Figure \ref{fig:soatargetlogit}.
-The combined margin framework led to better performance than individual SphereFace and CosFace but upper-bounded by the performance of ArcFace.
+In addition, we perform extensive experiments with the combined margin framework (some of the best performance is observed for CM1 (1, 0.3, 0.2) and CM2 (0.9, 0.4, 0.15)) guided by the target logit curves in Figure \ref{fig:soatargetlogit}.
+The combined margin framework leads to better performance than individual SphereFace and CosFace but upper-bounded by the performance of ArcFace.

 Besides the comparison with margin-based methods, we conduct a further comparison between ArcFace and other losses which aim at enforcing intra-class compactness (Eq. \ref{eq:intraloss}) and inter-class discrepancy (Eq. \ref{eq:interloss}).
-As the baseline we have chosen the softmax loss and we have observed performance drop on CFP-FP and AgeDB-30 after weight and feature normalisation.
-By combining the softmax with the intra-class loss, the performance improves on CFP-FP and AgeDB-30.
-However, combining the softmax with the inter-class loss only slightly improves the accuracy.
-The fact that Triplet-loss outperforms Norm-Softmax loss indicates the importance of margin in improving the performance.
-However, employing margin penalty within triplet samples is less effective than inserting margin between samples and centres as in ArcFace.
-Finally, we incorporate the Intra-loss, Inter-loss and Triplet-loss into ArcFace, but no improvement is observed, which leads us to believe that ArcFace is already enforcing intra-class compactness, inter-class discrepancy and classification margin.
+As the baseline, we choose the softmax loss.
+After weight and feature normalization, we have observed obvious performance drops on CFP-FP and AgeDB with the feature re-scale parameter $s$ set as $64$.
+To obtain comparable performance as the softmax loss, we have searched the best scale parameter $s=20$ for Norm-Softmax.
+By combining the Norm-Softmax with the intra-class loss, the performance improves on CFP-FP and AgeDB.
+However, combining the Norm-Softmax with the inter-class loss only slightly improves the accuracy.
+Employing margin penalty within triplet samples is less effective than inserting margin between samples and centers as in ArcFace, indicating local comparisons in the Triplet loss are not as effective as global comparisons in ArcFace.
+Finally, we incorporate the Intra-loss, Inter-loss and Triplet-loss into ArcFace, but no obvious improvement is observed, which leads us to believe that ArcFace is already enforcing intra-class compactness, inter-class discrepancy and classification margin.